 If you also need a reason to leave them in (can't find your strainer) too, here's an article talking about the benefits of eating mint leaves.
 Helps with all sorts of things from digestion to alertness!

 The fun part is getting to squeeze your lemons.
-Don't you think that's fun?
+Don't you find that's satisfying?
 Or is it just me?
-To serve 2, squeeze up 1/2 cup.
+To serve enough for 2 beverages, squeeze up 1/2 cup.

 Add water to your flavor preference, I added 2 and 1/2 cups split between two glasses.